AmbroseX/StatComp21049/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-StatComp21049 is a R package developed to present the homework of statistic computing course by author StatComp21049 and Calculate the Phase space for worm behavior.
+StatComp21049 is a R package developed to present the homework of statistic computing course by author StatComp21049 and reconstruct the Phase space for worm behavior.

 <center>This is the Phase space reconstruction theory </center>